 Plum (or paste tomatoes)

-Black Plum – almost a mahogany tomato – tasty and meaty, an indeterminate tomato than produces
+Black Plum – almost a mahogany tomato – tasty and meaty, an indeterminate tomato that produces quite nicely

 Cream Sausage - A unique colored variety with creamy white to light yellow sausage-shaped fruit, very productive bushy plants do not require staking; a really different tomato sauce!